 Remember That Your Resume Is Not One-Size-Fits-All Project.

 Not all screws fit a certain nut.
 You should not create a general resume and sent it to job posting sites.
-Instead, take time to customize your resume.
+Instead, take the time to customize your resume.
 Just as machines have specific functions, your resume would only appeal to those who need your skills and experience you present.